Socioeconomic status and mental health: Debate

 Many researchers argue against the downward drift model, because unlike its counterpart, "it does not address the psychological stress of being impoverished and fails to validate that persistent economic stress can lead to psychological disturbance".
 Mirowsky and Ross discuss in their book, Social Causes of Psychological Distress, that stress frequently stems from lack of control, or the feeling of lack of control, over one's life.
 Those in lower SES have a minimal sense of control over the events that occur in their lives.

-They argue that lack of control does not only stem from jobs with low income, but that "minority status also lowers the sense of control, partly because of lower education, income, and unemployment, and partly because any given level of achievement requires greater effort and provides fewer opportunities".
+They argue that lack of control does not only stem from jobs with low income, but that "minority status also lowers the sense of control, partly because of lower levels of education, income, and unemployment, and partly because any given level of achievement requires greater effort and provides fewer opportunities".
 The arguments posed in their book support social causation since such high stress levels are involved.
 Although both models can be existing, they do not need to be mutually exclusive, researchers tend to agree that downward drift has more relevance to someone diagnosed with schizophrenia.

 According to a 2009 meta-analysis by Paul and Moser, countries with high income inequality and poor unemployment protections have worse mental health outcomes among the unemployed.